 The historical city of Bath is often associated as being somewhere quintessentially British.
 However, having become famous around the world for its Roman Baths and literary heritage, needless to say, influences go far beyond the UK.

-As such, the same can be said for its culinary delights.
+As such, the same can be said for its culinary delights, available to sample on our food tours in Bath.
 While there may be the occasional local delicacy, such as the sweet Bath Buns, restaurants in Bath offer a balance of British classics alongside global cuisine.

 Top 5 Restaurants in Bath